SciRuby/sciruby.com/source/_posts/2017-08-29-gsoc-2017-support-to-import-export-of-more-formats.markdown

 > But their private contributions, are oft interred with their bones."

-This is one of the reasons why I (and all open-source developers) are enthuisastic about open-source.
+This is one of the reasons why I (and all open-source developers) are enthusiastic about open-source.
 In open-source, repositories can be re-used in other repositories in accordance with the listed LICENSE and attribution, compared to the restrictions and risk of Intellectual Property Right claims in private work.